 4. Add a medium green color to the wreath using small, loose strokes.
 Don’t cover up all of the yellow green-these are your highlights.
 Add some dark green in places on top of the medium green.
 Use a variety of greens and dark blues.
 Keep the edges loose and open.
 Add some darker color here and there to the ribbon and berries.

 5. I added a little bit of pen detail on the bow and a few berry and leaf shapes.
-I used a very, very fine point pen and tried not to make it too dark or overpowering.
+I used a very, very fine point black pen and tried not to make it too dark or overpowering.
 The last thing I did was add a few splatters of red and green paint.